 Roger has extensive experience in all areas of costs law.

-He is listed as a leading junior in the field in both the Legal 500 and Chambers & Partners.
+He is listed as a leading silk in the field in both the Legal 500 and Chambers & Partners.

 Inter partes costs